pcm720/nhddl/README.md

 It displays visual Game ID to trigger per-game settings on the Pixel FX line of products and writes to memory card history file before launching the title, triggering per-title memory cards on SD2PSX and MemCard PRO2.

 Note that this not an attempt at making a Neutrino-based Open PS2 Loader replacement.
-Since it only launches Neutrino, GSM, PADEMU, IGR, IGS and other stuff is _out-of-scope_ of this launcher unless it's impelemented in Neutrino.
+Since it only launches Neutrino, GSM, PADEMU, IGR, IGS, cheats and other stuff is _out-of-scope_ of this launcher unless it's impelemented in Neutrino.

 ## Usage